qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 **Data source handling**

-* :guilabel:`Scan for valid items in the browser dock` |selectstring|.
+* :guilabel:`Scan for valid items in the browser dock` |selectString|.
 You can choose between 'Check extension' and 'Check file contents'.
 * :guilabel:`Scan for contents of compressed files (.zip) in browser dock`
-  |selectstring|.
+  |selectString|.
 'No', 'Basic scan' and 'Full scan' are possible.
 * :guilabel:`Prompt for raster sublayers when opening`.
 Some rasters support sublayers --- they are called subdatasets in GDAL.
 An example is netCDF files
   --- if there are many netCDF variables, GDAL sees every variable as a